Vyral/base-template/_posts/2018-08-24-who-does-our-market-favor-right-now-buyers-or-sellers.md

 {% include youtube.html %}

-What does the recent lull in our market mean for your real estate goals?
-There are actually a few important points to consider.
+<p style="text-align: center;"><em>What does the recent lull in our market mean for your real estate goals?
+There are actually a few important points to consider.</em></p>

 Now that we’ve reached the summer doldrums, our market has begun to slow down.
 This begs an important question: What do current conditions mean for buyers and sellers?